xavierpriour/capistrano-secret/README.md

 Then in your Capistrano tasks you can access any value using `secret('path.to.key')`.
 The call is safe and will just return `nil` if all or part of the path leads nowhere.
-So you can test the return value to see if an option is present:
+So you can test the return value of any part of the path to see if an option is present - for example:
 ```ruby
 if secret('mail') then
     # do something with mail info, like send a msg after deploy